-If you are dissatisfied with the decision of the Complaints Co-ordinator under Stage 2, your complaint may be renewed in writing to the Directors.
-Only if you have been through the earlier stages of this procedure, and are dissatisfied with the decision may you request a hearing by the Directors and at least one panel member independent of the management and running of the school.
-To request a hearing before this panel, please write to the Clerk to the Board of Directors within five working days of receiving the decision that you wish to appeal.
+If you are dissatisfied with the decision of the Complaints Co-ordinator under Stage 2, your complaint may be renewed in writing to the Governors.
+Only if you have been through the earlier stages of this procedure, and are dissatisfied with the decision may you request a hearing by the Governors and at least one panel member independent of the management and running of the school.
+To request a hearing before this panel, please write to the Clerk to the Board of Governors within five working days of receiving the decision that you wish to appeal.
 Your request will only be considered if you have completed the relevant procedures at Stages 1 & 2.
 Please ensure that copies of all relevant documents accompany your letter to the Clerk and state all the grounds for your complaint and the outcome that you desire.
 The Clerk will acknowledge your request in writing within five working days.

 Directors & Independent Complaints Review Panel

 The review will be undertaken by a panel of at least three people.
 This will consist of Governors appointed on behalf of the Board of Governors, and selected by the Clerk to the Board of Governors, alongside at least one panel member independent of the management and running of the school.
 The Panel members will have no detailed previous knowledge of the case.
 Fair consideration will be given to any bona fide objection to a particular member of the Panel.